-If you’re looking to cruise the Caribbean with a military and Veteran discount, you’ve come to the right place!
+If you’re looking to book a Caribbean cruise with a military and Veteran discount, you’ve come to the right place.

 Our rates are discounted below the cruise lines’ lowest rates.

 When you book with Military Cruise Deals, you’ll get the lowest rate and benefits offered by all cruise lines.

 PLUS you’ll get our discounts and benefits on top of that.